rablack/skoopy/README.md

 1. Make sure that the Python 3 version of [bluepy] is installed.
 See its repository for details.

-2. Download the contents of this repository.
+2. Download and unpack the contents of this repository.

 3. In the directory above the downloaded repository run:
 ```sh